senseexcel/senseexcel/README.md

 ### 6.1 "Connection"

-The "Connection" portion of the "Sense" ribbon allows you to create and manage the connections Sense Excel makes to your Qlik Sense environment(s).
+The "Connection" portion of the Sense Excel Ribbon allows you to create and manage the connections Sense Excel makes to your Qlik Sense environment(s).
 Once a connection is configured, use the Sign In and Sign Out buttons as described below.

 a.
 Sign In : Pressing the sign in button will attempt to connect to the Connection shown in the drop down box.
 b.
 Sign Out: This will end your active connection to the server.